abcd-EGH/jeju-spot-recommendation/README.md

 - This project is travel spot recommendation service on demand forecasting for senior.
-- I developed a recommendation system based on user-based collaborative filtering using tourism data.
+- I developed a recommendation system based on association analysis using tourism data.
 - Demand forecasting was performed using the LSTM model.

 And, you can view demo site with streamlit framework!